astroDimitrios/git-novice/episodes/05-history.md

 +An ill-considered change.
 ```

-We could also use `git show` which shows us what changes we made at an older commit as
+We can also use identifiers with `git show`.
-well as the commit message, rather than the *differences* between a commit and our
-working directory that we see by using `git diff`.

 ```bash
 $ git show HEAD~2 forecast.md